-NBA free agency tracker (plus trades): The Rockets might have some tough decisions to make
+NBA free agency tracker (plus trades): Would Russell Westbrook for John Wall make sense?

 While DeRozan remains a reliable scorer, his lack of outside shooting and poor defense could limit interest and lead him to pick up his $27.7 million option.

-Other names of note: Mike Conley (expected to opt in), Andre Drummond (will likely opt in), Goran Dragic, Serge Ibaka, Malik Beasley, De’Anthony Melton, Joe Harris, Kentavious Caldwell-Pope
+Other names of note: Mike Conley (expected to opt in), Andre Drummond (will probably opt in), Goran Dragic, Serge Ibaka, Malik Beasley, De’Anthony Melton, Joe Harris, Kentavious Caldwell-Pope